Lammermuir Party

+The accomplishments of the Lammermuir Party were more symbolic than quantifiable.
+Many of the missionaries died or left the CIM shortly, and dissention among its members caused problems.
+However, the Lammermuir Party was prominent in the public eye and inspired a much larger effort on the part of Christian missionaries to work in China and attempt to convert Chinese to Christianity.
+The CIM became the largest Protestant missionary organization in China.

 Departure

 On the morning of 26 May 1866, the 34 sailors, 18 missionaries and four children boarded the Lammermuir, which lay tied up at London's East India Docks.
 Lammermuir was a two-year-old clipper ship with three masts and square-rigged sails.
 Grace Stott was to have sailed but she was left behind for medical reasons.
 The ship's frame was built of iron, and she was a first-class sailing vessel.
 A voyage halfway around the world would only take four months; a fast trip compared to the six-month duration of some of the older ships of the previous decade.

 Henry Grattan Guinness wrote a hymn in honor of their departure that echoed Hudson Taylor's 1865 book China's Spiritual Need and Claims:

 Two typhoons

 The Lammermuir was nearly wrecked by two typhoons before limping into the Shanghai harbour in late September.

 Hudson Taylor, the missionary, recalled the most perilous time in the voyage:

 Taylor wrote after twelve days of this experience:

 The badly damaged ship caused a local stir in Shanghai.
 Emily Blatchley noted: